aikohanasaki/SillyTavern-GenerationLocks/README.md

+# ⚠️ WIP as of Octobher 5, 2025
+## ⚠️ Do not install unless you want to beta test and bug hunt!

 # SillyTavern Generation Locks (STGL)

 Advanced generation settings management with multi-dimensional locking for connection profiles, generation presets, and completion templates.